-Since the holidays are coming up, I thought I would reboot a favorite (and EASY!) recipe of mine — tootsie rolls!
-Fork and Beans first featured them and I adapted them to my needs.
+Since the holidays are coming up, I thought I would reboot a favourite (and EASY!) recipe of mine — tootsie rolls!
+Fork and Beans first featured them, and I adapted them to my needs.
 My Stout Infused Tootsie Rolls are quite yummy.
 But so are these holiday ones!

-A note for vegan readers: when I asked a representative from Adagio about vegan options, she said that all of their non-flavored teas are vegan and so are their herbal teas, which are mainly dried fruits and herbs.
-Most of their flavored teas are as well, but they cannot guarantee as some of them have natural flavors which may include honey.
+A note for vegan readers: when I asked a representative from Adagio about vegan options, she said that all of their non-flavoured teas are vegan, and so are their herbal teas, which are mainly dried fruits and herbs.
+Most of their flavoured teas are as well, but they cannot guarantee as some of them have natural flavours, which may include honey.
 For more specific information, please contact Adagio directly.

 1 T. loose chai tea, black, for steeping the dates

 1/4 c. medjool dates, pitted (about 10 dates)

 1/4 c. vegan powdered sugar